-Coombs, N and Thiemann, M. (2021) Recentering central banks: theorising state-economy boundaries as central bank effects, under review.
+Coombs, N and Thiemann, M. (forthcoming 2022) Recentering central banks: theorising state-economy boundaries as central bank effects, Economy and Society, 51(4).

 Coombs, N. (2020) What do stress tests test?
 Experimentation, demonstration and the sociotechnical performance of regulatory science, The British Journal of Sociology, 71(3): 520-536.